Hoeijmakers/Plot_FastChem/README.md

         outpath: file path
             Optional outpath of the figure that is going to be plotted.
 If not set, or set to '', no figure will be written, and the plot is shown on screen instead (default).
+        nowhow: Bool
+            Set to true if you want to skip plotting on init, if you plan to call the .plot() method later.
         Returns
         -------
         FastChem_output : `FastChem_output` object